 Add style to your designs with a wide selection of patterned iron-on.
 This type of heat transfer vinyl can be added to cotton and cotton/poly blends.
 You do not want to layer on top of it, however.
 You can use the knock-out method to add in some colorful accents if you wish.
 In other words, knock out words from a shape and cut the words from a different type of iron-on.
 Then the two will not be layered when you go to add them to your shirt or other project.

 Iron-on designs are perfect for simple quick and easy projects and gifts.
 These designs are completely weeded and ready for application.
 You want to try these on 100% cotton, 100% polyester, and poly/cotton blends.
 With iron-on designs, you are able to get details that are just not possible with other iron-on products.
 Available in a wide variety of trendy designs so you can find one perfect for you.
 Plus, there are new releases regularly so keep an eye out for a design perfect for your project.
 You can also customize these with other types of iron-on.
 These are perfect for keeping on hand for quick and easy gift ideas!
 You can see more about using these designs in this post.

 Projects to Make

 So, as you can see, there is an iron-on product for just about any fabric.
 But did you know that you can branch beyond just fabric?
 Oh yes!
 Experiment with heat transfer vinyl on wood, paper, and so much more!
 Seriously the possibilities are endless with this material.
 Are you ready to jump in and make some projects?
-Try the links below!
+First, head to our start guide for the basics then try the links below!